-- Employ comparative research methods in their own research
+- Employ comparative research methods in their own research, and

-- Critically evaluate scientific studies using comparative methods
+- to critically evaluate scientific studies using comparative methods.

 The course is aimed at those in the early stages of their PhD candidates are not required to bring their own data but are expected to have thought about the comparative elements of their own research design in advance of the course.

 There are no preparatory assignments for this course.

 - The first session will begin with an overview of the comparative method and its methodological and theoretical development within the social sciences, covering some of the most prominent comparative scholars.

 - The second half will focus on a virtual guided tour of comparative methods resources, including data, online courses and materials.
 After the session, students will be asked to provide a 300 word description of their research project and, if it utilises comparative methodology, how it does so.

 - This session will start with a basic overview of some of the most prominent comparative research designs, their strengths and weaknesses.

 - The second half of the session will then be focused on case selection within comparative studies through group work exercises that challenge students to design and justify comparative studies in response to selected research questions.
 After the session, students will be asked to provide a 300 word justification of the case selection in their own work.